danielmartinxavier/path-following/README.md

 They are called by the script *main_script_X_Plane.m* to run the simulation.
 The parameters for each strategy can be modified using the script *parameters.m*.
 The *metrics.m* file computes some important metrics of the simulation.

-**Note:** the wind intensity should be set manually on X-Plane and the user is responsible for choosing the airplane type (Cessna 172 P recommended).
+**Note:** the wind intensity should be set manually on X-Plane and the user is responsible for choosing the airplane type (Cessna 172SP recommended).

 **Note 2:** during runtime, there are some errors that may occur due to a communication failure between MATLAB and X-Plane.
 The code is programmed to deal with this by reinitializing the simulation.
 That's why a complete simulation can take more time than expected.